updated November 19, 2020

 People who are not from Maine or exempted states must complete a Certificate of Compliance form indicating they have received a negative COVID-19 test result no more than 72 hours prior to arrival, that they will quarantine in Maine for 14 days, or that they have already completed their quarantine in Maine.

 This Certificate of Compliance must be provided to check-in at all Maine lodging, campgrounds, seasonal rentals, and other commercial lodgings, such as Airbnb.
 Visitors may be asked to furnish proof of the negative test result upon request.

 State-run visitor centers are open and available to help you with your travel questions, click HERE for a list of locations.

-Mainers and visitors are reminded to stay 6′ apart from others not in their group and to wear a cloth face covering when around others.
+Mainers and visitors are reminded to stay 6′ apart from others not in their group and to wear cloth face coverings in any public setting.

 Most Maine businesses are open but at reduced capacities, you may want to call ahead for restaurant reservations as it can be limited.